 For example, you may not realise for a long time that your work-related illness was due to your employer’s failure to protect your health and safety.
 This is quite often the case with diseases caused by exposure to asbestos which may not develop until several decades afterwards.

-Are there any exceptions to the three-year time limit?
+Exceptions to the three-year time limit

 It is important to know that there are exceptions to the three-year time limit.
 If you are making a compensation claim on behalf of a child or, they choose to make the claim themselves as an adult for injuries sustained when they were a child, the deadline to issue the claim at Court is their 21st birthday.